-SIPS focuses on a consortium of eight states: Nebraska, Alabama, Alaska, Montana, New Mexico, New York, South Carolina, and Wyoming.
+SIPS focuses on a consortium of six states: Nebraska, Alabama, Alaska, Montana, New York, and Wyoming.
 These state partners work in collaboration with project partners to create a bank of instructionally-embedded science assessment tasks aligned with an actionable performance scale and build state and local educators’ capacity to offer high-quality science instruction, evaluate students’ learning, and make data-based instructional decisions.
 Through their participation in this project, state partners gain greater clarity and capacity to interpret and utilize formative science assessments to produce information that is meaningful to all stakeholders.
 State partner participation is also an important service to other states, as SIPS resources and tools are meant to be accessible and generalizable to any state.

 Get to know our state partners: